algosup/2024-2025-project-2-serious-game-team-3/documents/QA/test_plan.md

 ### 1. Overview

-"Green City" is an innovative serious game designed to educate players about climate change and sustainability through engaging city-building mechanics.
+Green City is an innovative serious game designed to educate players about climate change and sustainability through engaging city-building mechanics.
 Developed on the robust Godot 4.3 engine, the game blends education and entertainment, offering an immersive experience where players make critical decisions to balance economic growth and environmental health.

 ### 2. Purpose

-The primary purpose of the test plan is to ensure that "Green City" meets its educational, functional, and performance goals by identifying, documenting, and validating the game's requirements through systematic testing.
+The primary purpose of the test plan is to ensure that Green City meets its educational, functional, and performance goals by identifying, documenting, and validating the game's requirements through systematic testing.
 This ensures that the game delivers a reliable, engaging, and educational experience aligned with its objectives.